Sweet Armenian Pilaf with Raisins and Dried Fruit

 5. Step 5:

-I added spices on my own, they were not used in the original recipe.
-But it seems to me that cinnamon, cloves and star anise reveal the aroma of dried fruits even more
+I added the spices myself—they weren't in the original recipe.
+But I think cinnamon, cloves, and star anise bring out the aroma of the dried fruit even more.

 6. Step 6:

-Put the water on the fire and add 1 teaspoon of salt.
-We take 3 times more water than rice.
-It took me 2 250 ml mugs of rice, so I take 6 such mugs of water
+Put the water on to heat and add 1 teaspoon of salt.
+Use 3 times as much water as rice.
+I used two 250 ml cups of rice, so I use 6 of the same cups of water.

 7. Step 7:

-When the water boils, we put the washed rice to sleep.
-Cook for 10 minutes until half cooked
+When the water boils, add the rinsed rice.
+Cook for 10 minutes, until half done.

 8. Step 8:

-Put raisins, dried fruits, almonds, a piece of butter in a saucepan, add half a cup of water and put it on low heat to languish for 20-30 minutes.
-Stir occasionally and, if necessary, add a little more water so that the dried fruits do not burn
+In a saucepan, combine the raisins, dried fruit, almonds, a pat of butter, and half a cup of water, and set over low heat to soften for 20–30 minutes.
+Stir occasionally and add a little more water if needed so the dried fruit doesn't scorch.

 9. Step 9:

-After 10 minutes, the rice is cooked, as the Italians would say, to the state of al dente.
-We throw it into a colander and rinse it with cold water - this is done so that the rice remains crumbly
+After 10 minutes the rice is cooked to al dente, as the Italians would say.
+Drain it in a colander and rinse with cold water—this keeps the rice fluffy and separate.

 10. Step 10: